-Some authors advocate the use of magnetic resonance (MR) arthrography using an intraarticular injection of a gadolinium-based contrast agent or intra-articular saline to aid in the detection of low-grade partial tears of the UCL [3].
-At the author's institution, elbow imaging is performed without the use of intra-articular contrast; preserving MRI as a noninvasive, painless, time efficient, and cost effective examination.
-Close attention to high-spatial resolution, noncontrast MRI technique obviates the need for intra-articular contrast [7, 8].
-We believe that noncontrast MRI is superior to arthrography for assessment of cartilage, taking advantage of the inherent magnetization transfer contrast provided by intermediate echo time FSE and that synovitis and patterns of synovial proliferation are better assessed without the confounding factor of a joint distended with contrast material.
+Some authors advocate the use of magnetic resonance (MR) arthrography using an intraarticular injection of a gadolinium-based contrast agent or intra-articular saline to aid in the detection of partial tears of the UCL [3, 9].
+Distension of the joint capsule with fluid may improve visualization of structures which are normally closely opposed [10].
+At the authors' institutions, elbow imaging is performed without the use of intra-articular contrast, preserving MRI as a noninvasive, painless, time efficient, and cost-effective examination.
+Close attention to high-spatial resolution, noncontrast MRI technique obviates the need for intraarticular contrast [8, 11].
+We believe that noncontrast MRI is superior to arthrography for assessment of cartilage, taking advantage of the inherent magnetization transfer contrast provided by intermediate echo time FSE, and that synovitis and patterns of synovial proliferation are better assessed without the confounding factor of a joint distended with contrast material.